edgeimpulse/expert-projects/deter-shoplifting-with-computer-vision.md

 ## Model Training

 With the data all uploaded and labeled, go to **Impulse Design**.
 An Impulse is a machine learning pipeline.
-In the first block, select Image Data if it is not already chosen, and set the image width and height to 96 pixes, and Fir shortest axis.
+In the first block, select Image Data if it is not already chosen, and set the image width and height to 96 pixels, and Fit shortest axis.
 Next, choose Image for the Processing block.
 Then Object Detection in the Learning block.
 You can learn more about block choices here: [https://docs.edgeimpulse.com/docs/edge-impulse-studio/impulse-design](https://docs.edgeimpulse.com/docs/edge-impulse-studio/impulse-design).

 ![](.gitbook/assets/deter-shoplifting-with-computer-vision/impulse.jpg)

 Save the Impulse and move on to Parameters, then next move on to Generate features.
-Generating features will give you a vidual representation of your data, and you should be able to notice the data is clustered.
+Generating features will give you a visual representation of your data, and you should be able to notice the data is clustered.

 Move on to Object Detection on the left menu, and you can select the options to begin training your model.
 I went with 60 cycles, a 0.01 Learning Rate, set aside 20% of my data for Validation, and chose to enable Data Augmentation.
 You can click the **Start Training** button to begin the process.